johnwcowan/r7rs-work/BottomScheme.md

-'''This is not an R7RS page; it's just John Cowan's notes on an idea that used to live on a scrap of paper.'''
+**This is not an R7RS page; it's just John Cowan's notes on an idea that used to live on a scrap of paper.**

 Bottom Scheme is a tiny subset of R7RS-small.
 It is not really a Scheme at all, because it omits assignment, macros, modules, proper tail calls except in named `let`, multiple values, `call/cc`, `dynamic-wind`, mutable pairs and strings, I/O (except for `read-char` and `write-char`), and essentially all non-primitive procedures.

-== Specification ==
+## Specification

 This list is organized according to the R7RS-small report.